Mental Health and Wellbeing

 Mental Health & Well-being Grants To-Date

-Of the $10 million committed to housing initiatives in our area, the Mental Health and Wellbeing Fund of the Community Foundation’s Rebuild Kerr effort has granted $2.9 million of that total to 11 nonprofits (as of December 8, 2025).
+Of the $10 million committed to mental health and well-being initiatives in our area, the Mental Health and Well-being Fund of the Community Foundation’s Rebuild Kerr effort has granted $3.9 million of that total to 16 organizations (as of February 5, 2026).
 Those grantees are:

 Scroll to Top